Links to various booksellers provided. I hope people will consider Book View Cafe if possible, as most of the royalty goes to the author.

 "Irresistible."
 Siamis smiled gently.
 "But it's going to cost."

-Fifteen-year-old Senrid is newly king of the difficult warrior kingdom Marloven Hess . . . just in time to lose it, and find himself running for his life with two kids who once were his enemies.
-When Senrid is captured he overhears a secret--one he can use against the enemy, if he can get to the right place at the right time.
-Now the enemy is from Norsunder, in the form of a charismatic, handsome man named Siamis who can read minds, and who enchants people just by talking to them.
+Fifteen-year-old Senrid is newly king of the difficult warrior kingdom Marloven Hess . . . just in time to lose it, and find himself running for his life.
+When Senrid is captured he overhears a secret--one he can use against the enemy, a charismatic, handsome man named Siamis who can read minds, and who enchants people just by talking to them.

 First written when I was almost sixteen, this is the story of how Senrid and Liere first met.